Emoji History: Origins, Fun Facts & Most Popular Icons

 3. Emojis Go Global with Unicode (2010)

-Fact: Emoji support in Unicode 6.0 included over 700 emoji characters, transforming them from a Japanese mobile trend into a global keyboard language.
+Fact: Emoji support in Unicode 6.0 included over 700 characters, transforming them from a Japanese mobile trend into a global keyboard language.

 Source: Unicode 6.0 Release Notes